 Read More: Figure out how to pack light for the Camino with this packing list.

-More Books on Quests, Epic Walks and Kindness
+More Books on Quests & Epic Walks

 The following books are not about the Camino, or at least not exclusively so.
 However, they do touch on themes that repeatedly appear on the Camino; embarking upon an epic quest, good long walks, traveling light and the kindness of strangers.
+I actually read Thoreau on the way over to Spain and it helped to put me in a walking frame of mind.

 - Walking, Henry David Thoreau.
 A meditation on the value of walking in nature.